Illinois Veteran Grant (IVG) Program

 After all applicable IVG and ING Grant benefits have been used for the term(s), then a partial MAP award may be applied to any outstanding eligible tuition and mandatory fees.

-The current version of the application used to apply for the IVG Program has 2/12 in the footer that appears at the bottom of each page.
+The current version of the application used to apply for the IVG Program has 4/15 in the footer that appears at the bottom of each page.
 You can obtain an IVG Program application from this website, your college's financial aid office, or the Illinois Department of Veterans’ Affairs field offices.
-Fax or mail your complete application and required documentation as specified on the application to ISAC's Deerfield office.
+Fax or mail your complete application and required documentation (including all necessary DD214 Member 4s) as specified on the application to ISAC's Deerfield office.
 In order to ensure that your application is processed in a timely manner, be sure to carefully read the instructions (including the second page of the application), submit all required documentation, and contact an ISAC Call Center Representative if you are uncertain about what documentation is needed.

 For an equivalent copy of a DD214 Member 4, contact the Illinois Department of Veterans’ Affairs, P.O.
 Box 19432, Springfield, Illinois 62794-9432 or phone 217.782.4652, or the National Personnel Records Center.